 Combining Jordan and the Holy city of Jerusalem, Israel in one trip makes complete sense to us.
 Utilising the border crossing at Allenby Bridge, not…

 This unique tour takes in the very best that Israel has to offer, visiting the key biblical sights, the scenic Sea of Galilee, bustling Tel Aviv and the therapeutic Dead Sea, as well as giving an insight into local life and traditions and the complex issues facing Israel and the Palestinian Territories.
 Experiences include visiting a local kibbutz, meeting an Israeli soldier, and dining with a local family, all giving the opportunity to learn a little more about this intricate and fascinating country.
 Explore its prospects for the future and celebrate the hospitality and vibrant cultures of the local communities.

 Fly overnight from London to Tel Aviv arriving early the following day.

-Early morning arrival into Tel Aviv airport where you will be met and transferred to your hotel for an overnight stay.
-Begin you tour with a walk of the historic port city of Jaffa.
+Early morning arrival at Tel Aviv airport where you will be met and transferred to your hotel for an overnight stay.
+Begin your tour with a walk in the historic port city of Jaffa.
 Continue to the Ahuzat Bayit neighbourhood, the original suburb modelled on Herzl’s vision in Alteneuland that grew into the modern city of Tel Aviv.
 Finish the day savouring the delights at the bustling Carmel Market.

 Tel Aviv is vibrant, modern and liberal.
 This 24-hour city combines sandy Mediterranean beaches with a buzzing culture scene, UNESCO recognised architecture, incredible food, and a world-renowned nightlife.
 Here you will find one of the biggest collections of Bauhaus buildings in the world and the old port town of Jaffa, with its wooden fishing boats, winding backstreets lined with artists’ studios and galleries and well-known flea market.
 In Ahuzat Bayit take a walk under the fig and Poinciana trees of Rothschild Boulevard to see Independence Hall and some of the Bauhaus style houses of White City, a UNESCO World Heritage Site.